 Assessment: All candidates must enter for three papers.
-The majority of CKY candidates will take Paper 3 (the Extended Curriculum), which is eligible for the award of grades A to G, however a Core Curriculum (Paper 2) is available in which a reduced curriculum is covered in the exams with only grades C to G available.
+The majority of CKY candidates will take Paper 2 and 4 (the Extended Curriculum), which is eligible for the award of grades A to G, however a Core Curriculum (Paper 1 and 3) is available in which a reduced curriculum is covered in the exams with only grades C to G available.
 If the class teacher believes a student would benefit from completing the Core Curriculum the student and their parents will be informed as soon as possible.

-All candidates take:
+All candidates take eit her:

+Core Curriculum Extended Curriculum

-Paper 1 45 minutes
+Paper 1 45 minutes Paper 2 45 minutes

-Multiple choice question pape r
+Multiple choice questi on paper Multiple choice questi on paper

-Weighted at 30% of total avail able mark
+Weighted at 30% of total available mark or Weighted at 30% of to tal available mark

-and either:

-Paper 2 1 hour 15 minutes Or Paper 3 1 hour 15 minutes
+Paper 3 1 hour 15 minutes Paper 4 1 hour 15 minutes

-Core theory paper Extended theory paper
+Core theory paper Extended theory pape r

-Weighted at 50% of total avail able marks Weighted at 50% of total available marks
+Weighted at 50% of total available marks Weighted at 50% of to otal available marks

 and

 Paper 6 1 hour

 Alternative to Practical

-Weighted at 20% of total avail able marks
+Weighted at 20% of total available marks

-States - Law fartenen mannen anteritettett

-execute accurate (anticontail)